 There are four insert sets in this collection and you could also purchase two cards made with 23kt gold.
 Like the River Group series, this one is easy to find online, often in sealed boxes.
 It is an interesting set for collectors even if some of the design choices are stuck in the mid 90s.

 1999 DuoCards Yellow Submarine

 In 1999 there was a lot of press around Yellow Submarine.
 The film was remastered and released in theaters as well as DVD, the soundtrack featured the first remixes of Beatles songs, and Apple’s merchandising division was working over time licensing clothing, toys, high end collectibles, and trading cards.

 There are 72 cards in this set, each featuring a full bleed image from the animated classic.
 The set is no frills but it is filled with great artwork if the design of Yellow Submarine appeals to you.
 Complete sets are readily available online and since there aren’t insert sets or chase cards to track down, buying a complete set is a perfect way to complete your collection.

 This set also marks the beginning of a second Beatles card drought.
 With 29 years between sets before, we are now over 20 years since the last trading card set was released.
 With so much material and history available and the incredible popularity of the hobby right now, it seems unlikely that this will be the final say in Beatles trading cards but nobody knows for sure.

-Although these are the only major sets to be released in North America, The Beatles have appeared on cards throughout the hobby’s history.
+Although these are the only major sets to be released in North America, Beatles trading cards have appeared throughout the hobby’s history.
 There are many Beatles cards included in 1965 Dutch releases with graded copies of those cards commanding high prices.
+In 1968, Primrose released a series of tobacco style cards which were sold in packs of candy cigarettes.
 1970 Lyons Maid Pop Stars features the band as a group and individually alongside other stars of the day like The Rolling Stones and Aretha Franklin.